lmalmud/csf-2024/csf_assign01/README.txt

-TODO: list team members, document who did what, discuss anything interesting about your implementation.
+Lucy Malmud (no partner)
+There is not anything particularly of note about this implementation.